CNAG-Biomedical-Informatics/pheno-ranker/docs/qr-code-generator.md

         ```bash
         ./pheno-ranker2barcode -i my_export_name.ref_binary_hash.json -o my_fav_dir --no-compress

         ```
+        !!!
+Hint "About compression"
+            If you don't include the `--no-compress` option, by default the binary digit string will be compressed using `zlib` and then encoded in `base64`.
+This reduces the string size, allowing more variables to be encoded in the QR code.

         This will create 1 `png` image (inside `my_fav_dir`) for each individual in `individuals.json`.
 Like this one:
         <figure markdown>
          ![Pheno-Ranker](img/107_week_0_arm_1.png){width="350"}